Tuesday, 30 April 2013

 I'm encouraged by these natural cycles and patterns, and living in the countryside, it feels easier to connect with them.
 I've enjoyed the snow this year (or more specifically, the sledging) and the clear starlit nights when I've gone out to get the coal.

 My friend G keeps me updated with texts about the state of the cosmos and what to look out for; he has a good understanding of where things are up there.
 Years ago when we were neighbours, he chapped my door late one evening and said "Come out and see Mars".
 So we stomped up to Johnston Terrace at the foot of Edinburgh Castle in pyjamas and coats to look at Mars.
-It was beautiful, like a new-minted penny.
+It was beautiful, like a newly-minted penny.
 In spite of the light pollution of the city we had a clear view.
-A passerby stopped to ask us what we were looking at.
+A passer-by stopped to ask us what we were looking at.
 She was on holiday from Australia and enjoying an evening stroll.
 The three of us stood and looked at Mars for a while, and then went on our separate ways.

 Recently, I read an interview with former Dr Feelgood guitarist Wilko Johnson who was discussing - among other things - receiving a diagnosis of terminal pancreatic cancer and how he is spending the short time he has left.
 (If you haven't encountered Dr Feelgood and in particular, Wilko's charismatic stage presence, I recommend that you check out this classic performance on the Old Grey Whistle Test).